SATs and Assessment

 What is assessment for learning?

 Teachers use assessment as an integral part of their practice.
 It informs planning and underpins the learning process.
 In classroom practice, learning goals or success criteria are constructed or shared with the learners.
 As the learning moves forward towards meeting these, progress is evaluated and positive feedback is given.

-At Thurton Primary School, teachers use four main assessment strategies:
+At Thurton CE Primary School, teachers use four main assessment strategies:

 - Feedback (marking and verbal)

 - Formative and Summative Assessment

 Parents and carers are informed of their child’s progress each term through receiving a Progress Report and having the opportunity to discuss their child’s progress with their child’s teacher at a Progress Meeting.
 The judgements made on school reports are based on teacher assessment evidence collated over the term.

 During your child’s time at school, they will sit national curriculum tests (SATs) in Key Stage 1 and Key Stage 2.
 These tests are in phonics, reading, mathematics and English grammar, punctuation and spelling.
 Children do not sit a test for writing – a judgement is made based on teacher assessment.
 In Year groups 1, 3, 4 and 5, the children sit age-appropriate optional tests devised by NFER.

 |Year 2||KS1 SATs||May / June (2023 and then 2024 review)|